-However some stress is inevitable in today's world, but there are some good ways to relieve it.
+Some stress, however, is inevitable in today's world, but there are a number of good ways to relieve it.
 These include listening to relaxing music, deep breathing, yoga and meditation.

 4. Eat The Right Diet

-And although salt is not a major issue for most people, some people are salt sensitive, and if this is the case it can make a big difference.
+Salt, however, is not a major issue for most people, but some people are salt sensitive, and if this is the case it can make a big difference.
 So try cutting back on salt to see if your blood pressure comes down.
 If it does you could be salt sensitive.

 In any case it’s best to avoid foods that contain very large amounts of salt, such as most processed foods.
 And don’t use the salt shaker too much either.

-Also limit your consumption of alcohol, as excessive drinking can increase blood pressure.
+Also limit your consumption of alcohol, as excessive drinking can increase blood pressure too.
 Moderate amounts will not hurt however.

-Coffee too tends to increase blood pressure, due to the fact that caffeine has a tightening effect on the blood vessels.
-And it also magnifies the effects of stress, so limit yourself to one or two cups (at the most) of coffee per day.
+Coffee also tends to increase blood pressure, due to the fact that caffeine has a tightening effect on the blood vessels.
+And it also magnifies the effects of stress, so limit yourself to one or two cups of coffee per day.